tavaresgerson/laraveldocbr/src/docs/eloquent.md

         use Prunable;

         /**
-         * Get the prunable model query.
+         * Obtenha a consulta do modelo podável.
          */
         public function prunable(): Builder
         {